+We're sorry, this product has been discontinued and is no longer available.
 Howden-size at 16–24 lb. with huge handles.
 Distinctive, round pumpkins are deep orange with moderate ribs.
 Thick flesh helps prevent flat-siding.
 Bred by Western New York farmer Chris Awald.
 Matures late.
-NOTE: For best results, give Wolf plants as much space as possible.
+NOTE: For best results, give plants as much space as possible.
 36–72" in row and 12' between row spacing is recommended.
-Also available treated.
-Avg.
-2,500 seeds/lb.
-Packet: 30 seeds.

 - This product does not ship to the following countries: Australia, Japan, Republic of Korea, New Zealand, Taiwan.

 CULTURE: Fertile, well-drained soil with a pH of 5.8–6.8 is best.

 Plastic mulch and fabric row covers (AG-19 grade) can aide plant establishment and exclude insect pests during the seedling stage.
 Row covers should be removed when plants begin to flower.
 Poor fruit development may indicate insufficient pollination.
 Time plantings so that varieties will mature for the fall market.
 Overexposure to sun in the field after maturity and foliage dieback reduces fruit and handle color quality.